5 Ways To Boost Emotional Intelligence In The Workplace

 Back in 1995, psychologist and science journalist Daniel Goleman published a groundbreaking book call Emotional Intelligence.

-The concept and criteria for EQ has been studied for decades, but what made Goleman's work so powerful was it's application to the workplace and leadership based on his research at nearly 200 large, global organizations.
+The concept and criteria for emotional intelligence have been studied for decades.
+But what made Goleman's work so powerful was it's application to leadership and the workplace at nearly 200 large, global organizations.

 In fact, the benefits of improving your EQ are not just confined to your career.
 Research has proven that a stronger EQ translates to more general happiness, better mental and physical health, improved relationships, and a decrease in levels of cortisol (the stress hormone).